david-martin/proposals/push/ups_integration_with_openshift.md

 ## Problem Description

+Rather than highlighting problems, User Stories will be used to capture improvements and value that can be added that makes for a better overall experience when using UPS on OpenShift

+*As a developer, I want UPS running in my OpenShift namespace, ready to go without any additional setup so I can start to use it immediately*

 The Unified Push Server is made up of a Java application & a database (MySQL).
 It also has a dependecy on an auth provider (currently Keycloak) for users of the UPS Administration UI or REST API.
-There are docker images available for UPS.
-There is also a proof of concept UPS Ansible Playbook Bundle (APB) available.
+There is a proof of concept UPS Ansible Playbook Bundle (APB) available.
 However, the APB just provisions UPS and MySQL currently.
 It expects an existing Keycloak instance to be running somewhere with the appropriate Realm, Client & Roles already setup.

-The second problem is the lack of a consistent login experience when compared to other services (e.g. Jenkins, Prometheus, Grafana).
+This can be improved to eliminate any additional setup or prerequisites required from the developer.

+*As a developer, I want a consistent login experience across all Mobile Services so that I can easily login with the same credentials to administer my services*

-As detailed in [Sign On Proposal](../auth/developer-single-sign-on-across-mobile-services.md), the goal is to have a consistent login experience by logging in using OpenShift credentials.
+As detailed in [Sign On Proposal](../auth/developer-single-sign-on-across-mobile-services.md), a goal with all Mobile Services is to have a consistent login experience by logging in using OpenShift credentials.
+This currently isn't the case as a separate User in Keycloak is used.

+*As a developer, I want a simplified setup of Push variants in UPS so that I don't have to manually define them and link them back to Mobile Clients in OpenShift*

-The third problem is the switch in context and terms between creating Mobile Clients & Services in OpenShift, and setting up, configuring & integrating Apps with UPS Push Applications/Variants for Push messages.
+Currently there is a switch in context and terms between creating Mobile Clients in OpenShift, and setting up Push Applications & Variants in UPS.
 The developer creates a 'Mobile Client' in OpenShift as a logical construct to represent the App they are developing outside of OpenShift.
-In UPS, the developer creates a 'Push Application' and 1 or more 'Variants' depending on the number & type of Apps they are developing outside of Openshift.
+In UPS, the developer creates a 'Push Application' and 1 or more 'Variants' to represent the App they are developing outside of OpenShift.
+There is duplication of logical constructs and potential confusion between what Mobile Client is and what a Push Application is.

-The developer also has to somehow get the Push configuration from UPS and into their App.
+The developer also has to somehow get the Push configuration from UPS and place it into their App for consumption by the SDK.
+With the mobile-services.json approach being used by the Mobile CLI/UI and the SDKs for configuration, there's some things that can be done to simplify what the developer has to do here.

-The fourth problem is allowing a developer to write custom logic that dynamically sends Push messages to App users.
+*As a developer, I want to write custom logic for sending Push messages so that I can dynamically send messages based on varying factors and inputs*
-This can be done by calling the UPS REST API with the correct creentials/API Key.
-However, configuration is required in UPS to get these credentials.
-These credentials then need to be managed and exposed to the custom code.

-All of these problems highlight pain points in the developer experience.
-These problems don't block the developer, but do make it harder than it could be to add Push integration to their Apps.

-## Terms

-- TODO
+Push messages can be sent by calling the [sender API](https://aerogear.org/docs/specs/aerogear-unifiedpush-rest/index.html#397083935) with the correct key.
+There are features available in the OpenShift and the Catalog that can simplify the provisoining of a custom service, and obtaining secret credentials (like a key) from a provisioned service.

 ## OAuth provider support